blaxel-templates/template-sales-kpi-reporter/README.md

 # Demo Sales KPI Reporter

-This repository is a demo implementation of a Sales KPI Reporter agent built using the [Beamlit SDK](https://beamlit.com) and [LangChain](https://langchain.com).
+This repository is a demo implementation of a Sales KPI Reporter agent built using the [Blaxel SDK](https://blaxel.ai) and [LangChain](https://langchain.com).
 The agent processes HTTP requests, streams responses, and dynamically enriches conversational context with data stored in a Qdrant-based knowledge base.

 ## Prerequisites

 - **Node.js:** v18 or later.
-- **Beamlit CLI:** Ensure you have the Beamlit CLI installed.
+- **Blaxel CLI:** Ensure you have the Blaxel CLI installed.
 If not, install it globally:
   ```bash
   curl -fsSL https://raw.githubusercontent.com/beamlit/toolkit/main/install.sh | BINDIR=$HOME/.local/bin sh
   ```
-- **Beamlit login:** Login to Beamlit platform
+- **Blaxel login:** Login to Blaxel platform
   ```bash
     bl login YOUR-WORKSPACE
   ```